awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-launcher.md

 ## Notebooks and compute resources<a name="studio-launcher-launch"></a>

 To create or launch an item, choose the SageMaker image that you want the item to run in from the **SageMaker image** dropdown menu\.
+You can also select the Lifecycle Configuration script that you want to run\.
+For more information, see [Use Lifecycle Configurations with Amazon SageMaker Studio](studio-lcc.md)\.
 Next, choose the item\.
 When you choose an item from this section, you might incur additional usage charges\.
 For more information, see [Usage Metering](notebooks-usage-metering.md)\.

 The following items are available:
 + **Notebook**